Liam Gill (rugby union)

 Liam Bradley Gill (born 8 June 1992) is a professional rugby union player for Lyon.
 He was born in Melbourne and lived in the United States before playing junior Rugby in Adelaide for the Old Collegians.
 His regular playing position is Flanker.

-Gill attended Gregory Terrace, a private school in Brisbane.
+Gill attended St. Joseph's College, Gregory Terrace, a private school in Brisbane.
 He was not only captain of the First XV in 2009 but also school vice-captain.